Echo TU Delft

 Facade

-The facades consists of large glass panels.
-Most of them are only top and bottom supported.
-The largest is approximately 2.6 by 5 meters and is more than 5 cm thick.
-One glass panel can weigh up to 1200 kg.
-The panels are coated to provide an optimal combination of desired transparency and necessary sun protection.
-The structure of the glass: 12/14/12.12.4 (approx. 51 mm), toughened / semi-toughened glass.
+The building’s transparent envelope is composed of large-format glass panels, most of which are supported only at the top and bottom.
+The largest panel measures approximately 2.6 by 5 metres and is over 5 cm thick, with individual weight reaching up to 1,200 kg.
+The panels are coated to provide an optimal combination of desired transparency and solar control, ensuring comfort and energy efficiency.
+The typical structure of the glass panels is 12/14/12.12.4 (approximately 51 mm), comprising toughened and semi-toughened glass.

 Partners: TUDelft | BAM | UNStudio | Arup | Buiting steel construction